aspiringsecurity/EMTTR/README.md

 # About

 EMTTRs: Electronic Medicine Trial and Test Records as a Service for Secure, Transparent Drug Testing Pipeline (Improving Data Transparency in Drug Testing).
-Developer Tools to enable medical trial testing, clinical trials via EMTTRs (Electronic Medicine Trial and Test Records as a Service) and EHR and Radiology services.
+Developer Tools to enable medical trial testing, clinical trials via EMTTRs (Electronic Medicine Trial and Test Records as a Service) and EHR and Radiology services using Optimism, Ethereum, Embark, Filecoin and IPFS eco-system tools.

 Website: https://sites.google.com/view/emttrservice/